ryanwilsond/belte/CODE_STYLE.md

 - Object names are UpperCamelCase
 - Public member names are lowerCamelCase
-- Non-public member names are lowerCamelCase with a trailing underscore
+- Non-public member names are lowerCamelCase with a leading underscore (_lowerCamelCase)
 - Variable names are lowerCamelCase
 - Function names are UpperCamelCase
 - Label names are UpperCamelCase